 Guidelines for Implementing the Proper Use Policy

 Ethical and legal standards that apply to IT resources are based on the standards of common sense and courtesy that apply to any shared resource.
-The U-M community depends upon the University's spirit of mutual respect and cooperation to resolve differences and problems that may arise.
+The U-M community depends upon the university's spirit of mutual respect and cooperation to resolve differences and problems that may arise.

 These guidelines are published in that spirit.
 They specify user responsibilities in accordance with the Proper Use policy and to promote the ethical, legal, and secure use of computing resources for the protection of all U-M community members.
-The University provides IT resources with the stipulation that users be good citizens and that they contribute to creating and maintaining an open community of responsible users.
+The university provides IT resources with the stipulation that users be good citizens and that they contribute to creating and maintaining an open community of responsible users.

 Appropriate and responsible use stipulates that U-M computing resources be used in a manner consistent with the University's instructional, public service, research, and administrative objectives.
 Use should also be consistent with the specific objectives of projects or tasks for which use was authorized.
 All uses inconsistent with these objectives are considered to be inappropriate use and may jeopardize further access to services.

-SPG section 601.19 covers identity misrepresentation.
+Identity Misrepresentation (SPG 601.19) covers identity misrepresentation.
 In brief, you may not:

 assume another person's identity or role through deception or without proper authorization.